Skip to content

 I request the following blood and urine tests for all my surgical patients, without exception:

-Regardless of your age or the size of the surgery, I request a complete cardiological assessment that includes an electrocardiogram and surgical risk classification by the cardiologist.
+Regardless of your age or the size of the surgery, I request a complete pre-operative cardiac assessment that includes an ECG and fitness-for-surgery classification by the cardiologist.
 This assessment confirms that your heart is prepared to withstand anaesthesia and surgical stress.
 In some cases, depending on your history, the cardiologist may request additional tests such as echocardiogram or stress test.

 Laboratory tests are valid for thirty days.
 If your surgery is postponed for any reason, new tests will be necessary.
 I advise you to have all tests done at least two weeks in advance, so there is enough time to address any abnormalities found.